Suhaib-Hilal/Suhaib-Hilal/README.md

-Hello, I'm Suhaib Hilal! 👋
+### Hello, I'm Suhaib Hilal! 👋

-I'm a high school student with a passion for coding and a focus on Python development.
-I also dabble in JavaScript, TypeScript, and Dart.
-I enjoy the thrill of exploring new ideas and crafting innovative projects.
+- I'm a high school student with a passion for coding and a focus on Python development.
+- I also dabble in JavaScript, TypeScript, and Dart.
+I don't have very much of an experience in them, so I am current trying to gain experience in them as well by making huge projects.
+-I enjoy the thrill of exploring new ideas and crafting innovative projects.
 When I'm not coding, you can find me immersed in my favorite TV shows.

 ### Let's Dive into My World: